Combining kernel estimators in the uniform deconvolution problem: Introduction

 A third general approach is provided by {\em inversion}.
 A selected group of deconvolution problems allows explicit inversion formulas of (\ref{convgen}), expressing the density of interest $f$ in terms of the density $g$ of the data.
 In these cases we can estimate $f$ by substituting for instance a direct density estimate of $g$, for instance the kernel estimate (\ref{directest}), in the inversion formula.
 In Van Es and Kok (1998) this strategy has been pursued for deconvolution problems where $k$ equals the exponential density, the Laplace density, and their repeated convolutions.

 In the uniform deconvolution problem the error $Z$ is Uniform$[0,1)$ distributed.
 So in this particular deconvolution problem we assume to have i.i.d. observations from the density

-Groeneboom and Jongbloed (2002) consider density estimation in this problem.
+Groeneboom and Jongbloed (2003) consider density estimation in this problem.
 They propose a kernel density estimator based on the nonparametric maximum likelihood estimator (NPMLE) of the distribution function $F$ and derive its asymptotic properties.
 Under the restriction that $f$ is concentrated on the interval [0,1], and that $f$ is bounded away from zero, its better performance compared to a more standard kernel estimator, discussed below, is noted.
-Our aim is to show that a kernel type estimator of $f$ can be constructed that, for all $f$, not necessarily concentrated on [0,1], under some smoothness assumptions has the same asymptotic bias and variance as the one based on the NPMLE of $F$, cf. Theorem \ref{thm:1} and Remark \ref{equal} below.
+Our aim is to show that a kernel type estimator of $f$ can be constructed which, for all $f$, not necessarily concentrated on [0,1], under some smoothness assumptions has the same asymptotic bias and variance as the density estimator of Groeneboom and Jongbloed (2003), cf. Theorem \ref{thm:1} and Remark \ref{equal} below.

 In this construction an inversion approach is employed.
 The inversion is based on (\ref{convun}).
 In fact this will lead to two inversion formulas, yielding two possible estimators.
 We will then combine these estimators into an estimator with asymptotically minimal variance.
 We also construct an estimator for the distribution function $F$.
 The construction is very similar to that of the density estimator.
 For other estimators of the distribution function in uniform deconvolution we refer to Van Es (1991), Groeneboom and Wellner (1992) and Van Es and Van Zuijlen (1996).